Garadget/firmware/README.md

 Updates configuration parameters.
 As parameter the function receives a string containing pipe delimited values for `doorConfig` that need to be updated e.g. `srr=5|rlp=%d`.
 Omitted parameters will remain unchanged, the order of parameters is not important.
 The length is limited to 63 characters so the request for multiple changes may need to be split into multiple calls.

 ### Event: state
-Published when state of the door changes, parameter is the new state
+Published when state of the door changes, parameter is the new state.
+This event can be used to update the UI.

-### Event: config
+### Event: alert
-Published when device configuration is updated, parameter is the number of variables changed
+Published when alert is generated or device configuration changes.
+Parameter is JSON with the type of alert and related data.
+Multiple alert types are supported:

+#### state
+Published when state of the door or device changes and alert for the new state is enabled in configuration (`aev` setting).
+Example JSON: `{type: 'state', data: 'opening'}`

-### Event: timeout
+#### timeout
-Published when door remains open longer than the configured timeout, parameter is the the configured timeout
+Published when door remains open longer than the configured timeout, parameter is the configured timeout (`aot` setting).
+Example JSON: `{type: 'timeout', data: '20m'}`

-### Event: night
+#### night
 Published when door remains opens at the beginning of the configured night period or opened during that period.
-Parameter is the configured time of start of the night period
+Parameter is the configured time of start of the night period.
+Parameter is configured time range (`ans` and `ane` settings).
+Example JSON: `{type: 'night', data: '1320-360'}`

+#### config
+Published when device configuration is updated, parameter is the updated configuration string.
+{type: 'config', data: 'ans=1320|ane=360|tzo=-7.0'}

 ## Developer Resources
+- [Garadget Community Forum](http://community.garadget.com/) - post your questions, ideas and requests.
 - [Particle Build](https://build.particle.io/build/new) - web based development environment.
 Edit, compile and upload your new code wirelessly.
 - [Particle Dashboard](https://dashboard.particle.io/user/logs) - monitor cloud events
 - [Particle Documentation](https://docs.particle.io/reference/firmware/photon/) - Photon documentation